The X Platform (Twitter) Management Tools – Here Are My 11 Tools

 I am a huge fan of bit.ly and shortened links in general in tweets.
 This makes it much easier for people to retweet with the copy / paste method and looks much better.

-The combination of bitly.com and the Chrome Extension is a must for Twitter management.
+The combination of bitly.com and the Chrome Extension is a must for X management.

-Twitter management isn’t for the faint of heart.
-It’s important to be a practitioner; stay in Twitter as much as possible.
-This allows you to see any UI/UX and feature changes that Twitter implements.
+X management isn’t for the faint of heart.
+You need to have tools that actually help you achieve your goals.
+It’s important to be a practitioner; stay on X as much as possible.
+This allows you to see any UI/UX and feature changes that a platform implements.
 That affects your tactics.

-For example, in May Twitter added scheduling to Twitter.com.
+For example, Twitter added scheduling just to the dot com site back in the day.
 That’s pretty amazing.
 You can also use GIFs when you’re on Twitter native.
-You can’t do it from Hootsuite.

 Try not to rely on too many tools outside of the native platform.
 You’ll become so distant that you are at risk of being out of touch and tone deaf.